-Children receive a complete physical examination, vision and hearing tests, identification of disabling conditions, immunizations, and a dental exam.
+Children receive vision and hearing screenings.
 Follow-up is provided for identified problems.

 In addition, a mental health professional is available to provide mental health services to children and to train staff and parents to help them identify when a child may need help with a problem.

-Children receive well-balanced meals during breakfast, lunch, and planned snacks.
+Children receive two well-balanced meals during the day.